Accident Man

-Accident Man is a 2018 action thriller film directed by Jesse V. Johnson, based on characters created by Pat Mills and Tony Skinner.
+Accident Man is a 2018 martial arts action thriller film directed by Jesse V. Johnson, based on characters created by Pat Mills and Tony Skinner.
 The film stars Scott Adkins, Ray Stevenson, David Paymer, Michael Jai White, and Ashley Greene.
 The film was released by Sony Pictures Home Entertainment on 6 February 2018 in the United States, and on 16 April 2018 in the United Kingdom, where it received positive reviews from critics and audiences with praise for cast performances and action sequences.

 A sequel, Accident Man: Hitman's Holiday, was released on 14 October 2022.

 Plot

-Mike Fallon is an assassin who specializes in disguising his kills as accidents, and he is a regular at an assassins' pub called Oasis, where a retired Big Ray is the bartender.
-Fellow regulars include Carnage Cliff, who kills his victims with an axe; Poison Pete; Mick and Mac, military veterans; Finnicky Fred, who invents and sells unorthodox weapons; and Jane the Ripper, an expert swordswoman.
+Mike Fallon is an assassin who specializes in disguising his kills as accidents, and he is a regular at an assassins' pub called Oasis, where retired Big Ray is the bartender.
+Fellow regulars include Carnage Cliff, who kills his victims with an axe; Poison Pete; military veterans Mick and Mac; Finnicky Fred, who invents and sells unorthodox weapons; and Jane the Ripper, an expert swordswoman.
 After killing an accountant named Archie Rudd, Mike gets a call from Milton, who assigns the assassins their missions.
 Milton asks Mike to receive his payment for the kill in an alleyway, but Mike is attacked by an amateur assassin, whom he kills easily.

 Mike accuses Milton of setting him up, but Milton denies this.
 Mike learns that his ex-girlfriend Beth has been murdered in a botched burglary and was pregnant with his child.
-Hearing that the alleged perpetrators had overdosed immediately afterwards, Mike becomes suspicious and steals the police report, where he deduces that Mick and Mac were responsible, as they specialize in disguising assassinations as random street crimes.
+Hearing that the alleged perpetrators overdosed immediately afterwards, Mike becomes suspicious and steals the police report, where he deduces that Mick and Mac were responsible, as they specialize in disguising assassinations as random street crimes.
 Mike accuses Mick and Mac, and they confess to killing Beth, but deny knowledge of their client's identity.
 Enraged, Mike fights and defeats them, and Big Ray reminds Mike never to get emotionally involved in his line of work.